Primary stage of socialism: Xue Muqiao's theory of the "immature socialist system"

 Xue Muqiao introduced the term "underdeveloped socialism" in his book China's Socialist Economy.
 The book was written in the orthodox Marxist–Leninist framework enunciated by Joseph Stalin in Economic Problems of Socialism in the U.S.S.R.
 (1952).
 Xue wrote that within the socialist mode of production there were several phases and for China to reach an advanced form of socialism it had to focus on developing the productive forces.
 He proposed a theory in which the basic laws of economic growth were those in which "the relations of production must conform to the level of the productive forces".
 Similarly to Stalin, Xue considered the productive forces to be primary and that this was a fundamental universal law of economics.
 Unlike Stalin, Xue believed there were principles that guided the socialist transition, the key one being the principle of "from each according to his ability, to each according to his work"; this principle would guide socialist development, even when China had reached advanced socialism, and would be replaced with "from each according to his ability, to each according to his need" only when there existed general abundance.
 Xue based his arguments upon the economic policies pursued during the Cultural Revolution, which he believed had led to "the most severe setbacks and heaviest losses suffered by the Party, the state and the people since the founding of the People's Republic".

 Xue believed the relations of production were determined by ownership in the economy.
 He said that since the productive forces in China were "backward", the relations of production were at a comparable level.
 While believing industry in China had become the "ownership of the whole people", Xue said agriculture was lagging far behind, which required ending the practice of paying wages based on collective efforts, supporting the re-introduction of individual incentives and increasing state investments in agriculture.
 Xue's suggestions were abandoned at the 6th Plenary Session of the 11th Central Committee held in June 1981 because they failed to solve the problems facing agriculture.
-From the 6th Plenary Session onwards, the CPC led by Wan Li began supporting the de-collectivization of agriculture.
+From the 6th Plenary Session onwards, the CCP led by Wan Li began supporting the de-collectivization of agriculture.
 At the beginning, Wan chose a conservative reformist approach, stating that: